02 - A Minimal Rust Kernel

 minimal kernel.
 Our goal is to create a disk image that prints a “Hello World!”

 to the screen when booted.
-We do this by extending the previous lab A Freestanding Rust binary
+We do this by extending the previous lab A Freestanding Rust binary.

 depending on the operating system, we needed different entry point names and

-builds for the host system by default,
+compile flags.
+That's because cargo builds for the host system by default,

 i.e., the system you're running on.
 This isn't something we want for our